 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.

 It’s been over five years now that I’ve been using this custom dental mouth guard for TMJ while sleeping, and I’m so happy to know that I’ll never have to shell out extra hundreds of dollars at the dentist’s office again.

 Want to get the homemade mouth guard for TMJ I have asap?
 Get it here.

 The Custom DIY Mouth Guard for TMJ for Much, Much Less

-After searching for multiple companies, I found this custom mouth guard company who helps you make a mouth guard for sleeping right at home.
+After searching for multiple companies, I found this custom dental mouth guard company who helps you make a mouth guard for TMJ, while sleeping right at home.

-Instead of paying $400 or $600, these custom night guards range from $159 to $199 *depending how intense your teeth grinding is.
+Instead of paying $400 or $600, these custom TMJ fitted night mouth guards range from $159 to $199 *depending how intense your teeth grinding is.

 *Note: I know the title of my post says “cheap” and this cost may still not be cheap enough for you, but it is the best value I could find for the quality and it is way cheaper than the dentist office still!
-For me it hasn’t been worth wasting money on drug store brand mouth guards.*
+For me it hasn’t been worth wasting money on drug store brand mouth guards for TMJ*

 For me personally, since it’s really bad, I get the hard night guard for heavy grinding at night, and for the daytime, like when I’m sleeping on an airplane or I’m having a really bad day while working, I use the ultra thin mouth guard as a dayguard.

-Overall, it’s my choice for the best custom night guard because of both function and price.
+Overall, it’s my choice for the best custom TMJ fitted night guard because of both function and price.